-The nutritional value of some of your favorite foods—like French fries, soda, and chips, for example—puts them into the category of junk foods to avoid.
+The nutritional value of some of your favorite foods—like french fries, soda, and chips, for example—puts them into the category of junk foods to avoid.
 They’re filled with too much fat, salt, and/or sugar to be part of a healthy diet.
-Other foods, however, can straddle the line a bit.
-If your favorite junk food happens to be round, hot, and cheesy, what you might be wondering… Is pizza healthy?
+Other foods, however, can straddle the line.
+If your favorite junk food happens to be round, hot, and cheesy, you might be wondering an obvious question: Is pizza healthy?

 With the cheese being high in saturated fat and the white flour crust having very little fiber and nutrients, what’s a pizza lover to do?

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

 Is Pizza Healthy If I Make It At Home?